kelsdoerksen/kelsdoerksen.github.io/_pages/about.md

   </p>

   <p>
-    Prior to my PhD, I was a Space Systems Engineer in Satellitt Operations at Planet, operating the world's largest EO constellation!
+    Prior to my PhD, I was a Space Systems Engineer in Satellite Operations at Planet, operating the world's largest EO constellation!
 I completed my Masters in Electrical and Computer Engineering and the University of Western Ontario and my Bachelors in Aerospace Engineering: Space Systems Design at Carleton University.
   </p>
 </section>